helen-mckay/helenmckaydev/index.md

 <!-- blurb of who Helen is -->

-# I'm Helen McKay.
+# I'm Helen McKay

-I'm a front-end developer studying Computer Science at the University of Houston.
+I'm a front-end developer studying at the University of Houston.

 I've been making websites for over 5 years, from small sites in pure HTML and CSS to React applications to the Jamstack (my current interest).

 Graduating December 2023 with a Bachelor's in Computer Science and a minor in Mathematics.

-After that, planning on working as a front-end developer or software engineer in the Houston area.
+After that, I'm planning on working as a front-end developer or software engineer in the Houston area.

 <!-- list of Helen's skills -->